Welcome to our class page. Please check regularly to find out all about our exciting learning journey.

 Google expeditions 31st March 2017

 The children were extremely excited to take part in our expedition to the Gombe National Park.
 We were able to explore the chimpanzees habitat and visit Jane Goodall’s office and home.
 It was fantastic to walk in the shoes of the famous scientist and explorer.

 What a fabulous day we had at the zoo.
 We learnt so many interesting facts and saw some curious creatures.

 First Aid Certificates

 The children received their certificates after taking part in basic first aid from St John’s Ambulance.

 Chinese New Year

 Our class have had so much fun over the last 2 days learning about Chinese New Year.
-The children have made lantern, painted dragons, took part in a parade,and ate Chinese food.
+The children have made lanterns, painted dragons, took part in a parade and ate Chinese food.

 Watch our parade below!

 This week the children had to help free our penguin from this ice.
 We used water, bubble wrap, tinfoil, newspaper and salt to melt the ice and we observed which melted the ice the quickest.